Digital light sensors

 light sensors, multichannel, digital

-For all these sensors, the wavelength and channel sensitivity guaranteed specifications have rather loose tolerances.
-In most cases electronic components are closer to the typical especifications than the tolerance limits.
-Some commercail broadband sensors have little variation from unit to unit, but this is not always the case, especially for UV sensors.
+For all these sensors, the wavelength and channel sensitivity guaranteed in specifications have rather loose tolerances.
+In most cases electronic components are closer to the typical specifications than the tolerance limits.

 The VML6075 from Vishay is a digital UV sensor with two channels, named UVB and UVA in the documentation but closer to UVA1 and UVA2 in reality.
 Vishay provides an algorithm to compute UVI.
 This sensor is still available from distributors but its manufacture has been discontinued by Vishay.